ibm-cloud-docs/satellite/locations.md

 ## Monitoring location health
 {: #location-monitor-health}

 When you set up a {{site.data.keyword.satelliteshort}} location, {{site.data.keyword.cloud_notm}} monitors the host and reports back statuses that you can use to keep your location healthy.
-For more information, see [IBM monitoring to resolve and report location alerts](/docs/satellite?topic=satellite-monitor#monitoring-default).
+For more information, see [{{site.data.keyword.IBM_notm}} monitoring to resolve and report location alerts](/docs/satellite?topic=satellite-monitor#monitoring-default).
 For troubleshooting help, see [Debugging location health](/docs/satellite?topic=satellite-ts-locations-debug).
 {: shortdesc}

 You can review the host health from the **Locations** table in the [{{site.data.keyword.satelliteshort}} console](https://cloud.ibm.com/satellite/locations){: external}, or by running `ibmcloud sat location ls`.